MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 + Linux operating system must be [supported by SQL Server](sql-server-linux-release-notes.md#supported-platforms), running on premises or in a Docker container.

-+ SQL Server 2019 Database Engine instance on:
++ You must have a SQL Server 2019 Database Engine instance on:

    + [Red Hat Enterprise Linux (RHEL)](quickstart-install-connect-red-hat.md)